Top 10 Free Attractions in Las Vegas

 Nothing in life is free.
 Yeah, tell that to people who get to enjoy all of the free — yes, free — attractions in Vegas.

 Sure, you’re probably plunking your hard-earned dollars into the slots or throwing dolla’ dolla’ bills on the tables, but come on, once you’ve folded, it’s nice to know you can still get something (for nothing) out of Sin City.

 Experience the eruption of a volcano — minus the catastrophic damages.
 Every night in front of The Mirage, you can check out a force of nature, kind of.
-This man-made volcano erupts nightly at the top of the hour, every hour from 6 p.m. to 11 p.m.
+This man-made volcano erupts nightly, weather permitting, at 8pm and 9pm.
+Friday and Staurday nights feature a third explosion at 10pm.
 Think smoke and fire rising 100 feet into the arid Las Vegas air.
 Set to music.
 It’s like nature meets Las Vegas.

 Housed at The Flamingo, The Wildlife Habitat is a popular free attraction for families.
 Inside the habitat, animal-lovers can find a flock of Chilean Flamingos, plus plenty of other feathered friends.
 The newest addition to the exhibit are brown pelicans rescued from California in 2012.
 Set next to the Flamingo pool area, it’s a chance to view entirely different animals.